ferueda/react-tacit-knowledge/README.md

 ### **Build your React tacit knowledge**

-A curated collection of React projects by smart developers
+A curated collection of React projects by smart developers.

 ### The Problem ###